mariano/li3_doctrine2/README.md

 ## Adding the li3\_doctrine2 library ##

-Once you have downloaded li3\_doctrine2 and placed it in your `app/libraries`, or your main `libraries` folder, you need to enable it by placing the following at the end of your `app/config/bootstrap/libraries.php` file:
+Once you have downloaded li3\_doctrine2 and placed it in your main `libraries` folder, or your `app/libraries` folder, you need to enable it by placing the following at the end of your `app/config/bootstrap/libraries.php` file:

 ```php
 Libraries::add('li3_doctrine2');